 ENQUIRE NOW

-Huili Voices
+Hiba Voices

-Homepage Community Huili Voices
+Homepage Community Hiba Voices

-Huili School Shanghai initiates a 'Clean Your Plate' campaign
+Hiba Academy Shanghai initiates a 'Clean Your Plate' campaign

 07 Nov 2020

 Our food production systems remain out of sight for the vast majority of us, which makes it difficult to appreciate the hard work that goes into farming.
 This, unfortunately, makes food waste all too easy for many of us.
-But Huili's 'Clean Your Plate' campaign has helped to teach our pupils just how important conserving our food is.
+But Hiba's 'Clean Your Plate' campaign has helped to teach our pupils just how important conserving our food is.
 Pupils are encouraged to take only what they can eat and save — not throw away — any leftovers.
 Since the campaign's inception, we have noticed a dramatic drop in food wastage.

 01 Learning from valuing food The world is currently facing many unprecedented changes, and the COVID-19 pandemic poses multiple challenges to global food safety.
 A country with a large population, like China, must pay close attention to food security.

-▲Huili pupils poster works for the campaign
+▲Hiba pupils poster works for the campaign

 Under the current turbulent international situation, the government of China launched the 'Clean Your Plate' campaign around the country, with the goal of emphasising the importance of food security.
 As global citizens, we need to be alert to dangers even in times of calm.
 This campaign reminds us that we must appreciate that food and material resources are hard-earned and of high value.
 During the activities conducted this week, pupils demonstrated that they are responsible and grateful for what they have.